jenny-chen/jenny-chen.github.io/src/poems/drink.md

 ---
-path: "/drink"
+path: "/poems/drink"
 title: "drink"
 ---

 one drink to be polite\
-five to make a deal\
+five to cut a deal\
 "Drink to your health!" reverberates\
 around the room as alcohol sloshes\
 in and out of glasses